tardate/LittleArduinoProjects/BoldportClub/QSOPBreakout/SolarPendulum/README.md

 ## QSOP Breakout Build

-So the SQOP breakout board ... is intended as a QSOP breakout!
+So the QSOP/0805 breakout ... is intended as a breakout board!
 But it has enough interesting features to make it serviceable as the protoboard for this circuit.

 Here is the SQOP Board during assembly, with all components fitted.
 I used SMD 0805 resistors but all other components